The Identification of a Dusty Multiarm Spiral Galaxy at $z=3.06$ with JWST and ALMA: discussion

-We compare our measurements with that of massive star-forming galaxies and SMGs at $z\sim2$ \citep{Lang2019,Tadaki2020} in Figure~\ref{R_ratio_M}.
-For SMGs, the averaged $R_{\rm e, dust}/R_{\rm e,star}$ is close to 0.6 (blue shaded region).
-This means that the distribution of dust components is more compact than the stellar ones \citep[e.g.,][]{Lang2019,Sun2021,GG22}, suggesting active bulge formation.
-This result is consistent with that observed from massive star-forming galaxies (blue dots in Figure~\ref{R_ratio_M}; \citealt{Tadaki2020}).
-As a SMG, the observed radius ratio (0.28) of \targetname\ is smaller than the previous studies, and those of local spirals ($R_{\rm e, dust}/R_{\rm e,star}\approx 1$; \citealt{Hunt2015,Bolatto17}).
-Our results suggest that \targetname, as a spiral galaxy, is on the star-forming main sequence at $z\approx 3$ (similar to local spirals which are also on the MS), but hosts a more compact dust core than those of local spirals and high-redshift ($z\approx2$) SMGs.
-For main-sequence spiral galaxies, the bulge size in the local universe is comparable with that of stellar components.
-This means that the bulges in the local universe are well evolved.
-However, for \targetname, at z=3, the bulge size is smaller than that of the stellar disk, suggesting a bulge formation scenario. \targetname\ is undergoing intense star-formation in the central core region ($\lesssim2$ kpc), surrounded by a more extended stellar disk ($\approx 7$ kpc).
+{We compare our size measurements with those of dusty star-forming galaxies at $z\sim2$ \citep{Lang2019, Tadaki2020} in Figure~\ref{R_ratio_M}.} {The average $R_{\rm e, dust}/R_{\rm e,star}$ of SMGs is $0.6\pm 0.2$ (blue shaded region in Figure~\ref{R_ratio_M}; \citealt{Lang2019}), suggesting that the distribution of dust components is more compact than the stellar ones \citep[see also][]{Hodge16,Sun2021,GG22}.} This result is also consistent with that observed from massive star-forming galaxies (blue dots in Figure~\ref{R_ratio_M}; \citealt{Tadaki2020}).
+As an SMG, the observed radius ratio (0.41) of \targetname\ is {broadly consistent with SMGs in previous studies, but smaller than} those of local spirals ($R_{\rm e, dust}/R_{\rm e,star}\approx 1$; \citealt{Hunt2015,Bolatto17}). {Given the observed $\Delta$MS ($-0.08$), our results suggest that, as a spiral galaxy, \targetname\ is on the star-forming main sequence ($-0.4<\Delta{\rm MS} < 0.4$), similar to local spirals that are also on the MS. However, \targetname\ hosts a more compact dust core than those of local spirals while consistent with the majority of SMGs at $z\approx2$ (Figure~\ref{R_ratio_M}). }

+{The majority of observed SFR of \targetname\ at the current epoch is obscured and traced by the compact FIR emission at the center core region ($R_{\rm e,dust}\approx 2$ kpc), further surrounded by a more extended stellar disk ($\approx 5$ kpc).} {The observed dusty core size ($\approx2$ kpc) of A2744-DSG-z3 is comparable to the typical galactic bulge size ($\approx 1$ kpc) for galaxies with stellar mass of $\sim10^{11} M_{\odot}$ at $z\sim2$ \citep{Tadaki2017}.
+The observed star formation at the bulge scale suggests an active bulge formation scenario.} { After the quenching of the compact dusty star formation in the core of \targetname, a compact stellar component will remain in the center of the galaxy as the newly formed bulge. }